 With SFTR implementation originally scheduled for April 2020, the pandemic and the resulting need to completely change working processes created a new set of obstacles.
 Accepting the impact, regulators pushed Phase 1 go-live to July, reducing some of the pressure but not the challenges that came with moving to an entirely virtual environment.
 Cross-industry working groups moved to online meetings while testing and data uploads were managed remotely.
 Overall, while challenging, this was well managed.

 In addition, with Brexit looming, market participants needed to take the impact of this into account.
 On 1 January 2021, having already gone live with reporting to EU Trade Repositories, UK clients now needed to shift their reporting to the UK.
 Our early preparations for Brexit paid off, with a seamless process for redirecting transactions to the appropriate TR.

 Successful go live

-For eSecLending, Day 1 expectations were high.
+For our client, Day 1 expectations were high.
 Gratifyingly, it was very successful with a high percentage of matching fields.
 And longer term, where there are field breaks, these are being resolved on an ongoing basis.

 Key to success was client satisfaction.
-For eSecLending, which does not need to report for itself but rather on behalf of its clients, ensuring that the clients received a product that met regulatory requirements as well as their own, was central to its planning.
+The lending agent, which does not need to report for itself but rather on behalf of its clients, ensuring that the clients received a product that met regulatory requirements as well as their own, was central to its planning.
 “We are extremely proud that we’ve had no issues with clients as a result of going live with SFTR.
-This, more than anything, is a testament to the success of our implementation process and the work we’ve done with IHS Markit, Pirum and the wider industry as a whole,” enthuses Ed Oliver, Managing Director Product Development at eSecLending.
-In addition, eSecLending’s counterparties, who need to report trades from their side, have remained consistent, experiencing no significant issues in their dealings with eSecLending.
+This, more than anything, is a testament to the success of our implementation process and the work we’ve done with IHS Markit (now, S&P Global Market Intelligence Cappitech), Pirum and the wider industry as a whole,” enthuses the lending agent’s Managing Director Product Development.
+In addition, our client’s counterparties, who need to report trades from their side, have remained consistent, experiencing no significant issues in their dealings with our client.